 Every Tuesday at Brigham Young University, a guest speaker gives a devotional.
-This week’s guest was psychologist Phillip Rash.
+On June 4th, 2019 the guest was psychologist Phillip Rash.
 He touched on a subject that usually doesn’t get quite as much attention as it deserves.
 He chose to speak about the people who may have “never felt like they truly belong” at BYU, the Church, or in their community.

 About the periphery